valttteri/DungeonGenerator/documents/implementation_document.md

 #### General structure

 My project consists of three main parts: app.py file which runs the program, algorithm implementations and helpful tools.
-When the program starts running it gives Bowyer-Watson's algorithm a bunch of coordinates that get turned into a Delaunay's triangulation.
+The height and width of the dungeon and the number of rooms to be generated are given to the program by user.
+If the input is invalid the user gets notified and has to give another input.
+Once a valid input is given, the program gives Bowyer-Watson's algorithm a bunch of coordinates that get turned into a Delaunay's triangulation.
 Then Prim's algorithm turns it into a minimum spanning tree and finally rooms and hallways are generated.
-In the tools.py file there are functions used by other parts of the program.

 #### Achieved time and space requirements